 The 12 Reserve Banks that are dotted across the country operate with a fair amount of independence, each serving the needs of its respective district, more so than would a single central bank with 12 branches.
 Current, on-the-ground economic insights our directors bring from their Upper Midwest communities and industries aid Minneapolis Fed leaders in conducting monetary policy that helps to realize the Federal Reserve’s mandates: to achieve maximum employment, stable prices, and moderate long-term interest rates.

 There’s also a unique public-private balance in play.
 While the Board of Governors in Washington, D.C., is a federal agency, the Reserve Banks are private corporations authorized by federal statute.
 Our directors provide oversight of the Minneapolis Fed—just like the directors of any private corporation.
 For example, the board of directors hires the Bank’s president, reviews and approves the Bank’s annual budget, appoints Bank officers, and oversees the Bank’s internal audit function.

 The makeup of the Minneapolis Fed’s board of directors also reflects the public-private balance.
 By law, the board consists of nine directors: three directors—called Class C directors—are appointed by the Board of Governors.
 Their role is to represent the public.
 Three others—Class B—are business or community leaders elected by member banks in the Ninth District—the shareholders of the Minneapolis Fed—to represent the public.
 Three more—Class A—are bankers elected by member banks to represent the district’s member banks.
+(For more information about how directors are elected, see Director elections page.)
 As for the Helena board, two of the members are appointed by the Board of Governors, and three are appointed by the board of directors of the Minneapolis Fed.